sanekits/shellkit/loader/loader.md

     - This is installed as a plain file, not a symlink
     - This declares SHELLKIT_LOADER_VER as a simple int
     - The installer never overwrites a newer version of this
-    - This strives to be light (inject fewest definitions into environment)
+    - This strives to be light (inject minimal definitions into environment)
+    - Defines a SHELLKIT_LOAD_DISABLE flag which turns off running the load process if defined

 - shellkit_loader() function:
     - This is defined in shellkit-loader.bashrc